 To be placed on a notification list for the 2020 broker course send an e-mail to firstname.lastname@example.org with the words Broker Course in the subject line.

 If you completed your salesperson qualifying course prior to July 1, 2008, you will have to complete the 30 Hour Remedial course in addition to the 45 Hour Broker course to satisfy the education requirements for the broker/assoc. broker license.

 GSAR members: Please register online through your member account.
 The online study aid Total Recall Learning and/or the Cram for the Exam book can be purchased at any time prior to or during the course by contacting the education department at email@example.com or 315-457-5979 x 224.

-Non-members: please use the registration form in the brochure below.
+Non-members: please use the registration form in the pamphlet below.

 GSAR also offers an online Broker Qualifying Course.
 Click here for online course information You may begin the online course at any time.